 The following program on the classification of such representations -- often called ``Program B" -- was proposed by Mazur \cite{mazur}: \begin{quote} ``Given a number field $K$ and a subgroup $H$ of $\GL_2(\Zhat) \simeq \prod_p \GL_2 (\Z_p)$, classify all elliptic curves $E/K$ whose associated Galois representation on torsion points maps $\Gal(\overline{K}/K)$ into $H \leq \GL_2 (\Zhat)$.'' \end{quote}

 After the work of Rouse--Zureick-Brown \cite{rzb} and Rouse--Sutherland--Zureick-Brown\cite{rszb} that classified, respectively, the $2$-adic and $\ell$-adic (for $\ell\geq 3$) images of Galois for elliptic curves over $\Q$, the natural next case of Mazur's program is to determine the possible $\ell$-adic images of Galois as $K$ varies over all quadratic extensions.
-A modular curve $X_H$ loosely parametrizes elliptic curves whose associated Galois representation has image contained in $H$, and so the first step of this case of the project is completely determine which subgroups $H\subset\GL_2(\Zhat)$ that contain $-I$, have full determinant and have prime-power level correspond to modular curves with an infinite number of quadratic points.
-The analogous step over the rationals was completed by Sutherland and Zywina \cite{suthzyw}, who gave a complete list of the modular curves of prime-power level with an infinite number of rational points.
+A modular curve $X_H$ loosely parametrizes elliptic curves whose associated Galois representation has image contained in $H$, and so the first step of this case of the project is completely determine which subgroups $H\subset\GL_2(\Zhat)$ (that contain $-I$ and have full determinant) with prime power level correspond to modular curves with infinitely many quadratic points.
+The analogous step over the rationals was completed by Sutherland and Zywina \cite{suthzyw}, who gave a complete list of the modular curves of prime power level with an infinitely many rational points.
 This step is necessary to construct a tree of \textit{maximally arithmetic subgroups}, as done in \cite{rzb} for the $2$-adic case over $\Q$ and in \cite{rszb} in the $\ell$-adic case, after which one is left with a finite number of modular curves with a finite number of points to analyze.